jdcohen220/java-api-best-practices/README.md

 As engineers we write code every day, and it is inconceivable that this code would ever exist in a vacuum, isolated from all other software ever written.
 Never has the 'standing on the shoulders of giants' metaphor been more apt than it is today in software engineering, with GitHub, Stack Overflow, Maven Central, and all other directories of code, support, and software libraries available at our fingertips.

 Software is built from APIs - we make use of the JDK, and numerous dependencies brought in from tools such as Maven or Gradle, on a daily basis.
-But this ignores my central thesis: that we are all API designers, and we are all therefore responsible for crafting something for others to use.
+If you were to ask a room full of software engineers if they were API developers, their response is usually that no, they are not.
+This is incorrect!
+Anyone who has ever crafted a public class or public method should consider themselves an API developer.
 The term 'crafting' is used deliberately here.
 Too often software engineering gets wrapped up in the formality of engineering, but API design is as much, if not moreso, an art form that requires creativity and a gut feeling to be developed over many years.

 API design has had numerous books dedicated to it.
-This refcard, out of necessity, will cover far less than this, but it will hopefully give readers a chance to consider ways in which their software development skills can be improved.
+This refcard, out of necessity, will cover far less than this, but it will hopefully give readers a chance to consider ways in which their software development skills can be improved through considered API design.

 ## API Characteristics

-There are many criteria through which an API can be characterized, six of which are introduced below:
+There are many criteria through which an API can be characterized, six of which are introduced below, and which form the threads that we will cover in more depth throughout this refcard.

-* **Understandable:** How often as an engineer have you download a library as a Maven dependency, and then wondered which class gets you started with using the API?
+* **Understandable:** How often as an engineer have you downloaded a library as a Maven dependency, and then wondered which class gets you started with using the API?
 An API should not be considered successful if a developer cannot intuitively understand how to use it.
 * **Well-documented:** Because we expect others to use our APIs, we should put in the effort to document it.
-Our focus here is on good-quality and detailed JavaDoc content.
+Our focus in this refcard is on high-quality, detailed JavaDoc content.
 * **Consistent:** A good API should not surprise its users, and one way we can fail at this is by not being consistent.
-* **Fit for purpose:** In developing an API we must ensure that we target it at the right level.
+* **Fit for purpose:** In developing an API we must ensure that we target it at the right level for the intended user.
 * **Restrained:** Writing API is very cheap, but we should not mistake the cost of writing API as the full cost over its lifetime.
 * **Evolvable:** For every API decision we make, we are potentially backing ourselves into another corner.
 As we make API decisions, we must take the time to view them in the wider context of the future releases of the SDK.